bernacle/active-businesses/README.md

 **Frontend**

-- Open the backend folder:
+- Open the frontend folder:
 - `cd frontend`
 - Run yarn to install the dependencies:
 - `yarn`